itmooti-codex/memberfeed-eventmx/README.md

 - **HTTP_ENDPOINT** – URL of the GraphQL HTTP endpoint.
 - **WS_ENDPOINT** – GraphQL WebSocket endpoint for real-time updates.
 Typically the same host as `HTTP_ENDPOINT` using `wss://` and appending `?apiKey=YOUR_API_KEY`.

-When running in the browser without a bundler, copy `src/config.example.js` to `src/config.js` and fill in your actual values.
-The repository's `.gitignore` already excludes `src/config.js` so your secrets stay out of version control.
+When running in the browser without a bundler, copy `.env.example` to `.env` and fill in your actual values.
+The repository's `.gitignore` already excludes this file so your secrets stay out of version control.

 ## Tests